Why farmers should consider adding a mill to their operations

-"If producers have the opportunity to mill their maize, it could open the door to innovative product development that could add further value to the products - Van Der Colff"
+"If producers have the opportunity to mill their maize, it could open the door to innovative product development that could add further value to the products," says independent researcher, Nadia Van Der Colff.

-The R70 from Roff Industries was designed with farmers wishing to turn maize into money in mind.
-The compact R70 mill can easily be installed on farms and produce over 50 tons of maize meal a day.
-The chop, the by-product of maize meal production, can be used as added feed for livestock and the maize meal packaged on-site and distributed to communities at a competitive price.
+Roff designed the compact R-70 with farmers wishing to turn maize into money in mind.
+In addition to producing over 50 tons of maize meal a day, the chop, the by-product of maize meal production, can be used as added feed for livestock, whilst the maize meal can be packaged on-site and distributed to communities at a competitive price.

 According to Nadia van der Colff, an independent researcher on consumer behaviour, adding a mill to a farm's operations could potentially give farmers better control over the processes from which they were traditionally excluded.
 "Once sold, the maize is handed over to third parties in the value chain, often at a premium cost.
 Meaning the producers had no control over the quality or the value chain."
 In Africa, where maize meal serves as the primary source of nutrition for many, it has meant that both the producer and the end-consumer have been given the cold shoulder to their detriment.

 Ideally, consumers will also see the added value.
 "By condensing the supply chain, consumers could effectively pay less for the end product.
 This, of course, is only possible if the quality of the product is beyond reproach and the processes are subjected to strict regulatory requirements to ensure a safe product," says Van Der Colff.
 For many consumers living in rural areas or far from supermarkets, it can also mean easier access.